dotnet/docs/docs/async/async-csharp-vb.md

-# Async Programming in C#/VB
+# Async Programming in C#/Visual Basic

 By [Phillip Carter](https://github.com/cartermp)

-Async programming in C# and VB share a language-level asynchronous programming model which allows for easily writing asynchronous code without having to juggle callbacks or conform to a library which supports asynchrony.
+C# and Visual Basic share a language-level asynchronous programming model which allows for easily writing asynchronous code without having to juggle callbacks or conform to a library which supports asynchrony.
 It follows what is known as the [Task-based Asynchronous Pattern (TAP)](https://msdn.microsoft.com/en-us/library/hh873175%28v=vs.110%29.aspx).

 The core of TAP are the `Task` and `Task<T>` objects, which model asynchronous operations, supported by the `async` and `await` keywords (`Async` and `Await` in VB), which provide a natural developer experience for interacting with Tasks.
 The result is the ability to write asynchronous code which cleanly expresses intent, as opposed to callbacks which express intent far less cleanly.
 There are other ways to approach async code than `async` and `await` outlined in the TAP article linked above, but this document will focus on the language-level constructs from this point forward.